cslev/tor-proxy/README.md

-# tor_proxy
+# Dockerized ToR proxy
-This is a simple Dockerized Tor proxy
+This is a simple Dockerized Tor proxy that can be used with other containers or host applications to communicate easily through the Tor network.

+The container has nothing special in it, you probably find the same Dockerfile somewhere else too.

+I aimed to have a smaller footprint container; hence, this one is based on Alpine.